xyzxbc/Dream-Frame/README.md

 ## Discord Mod Support
 Dream Frame supports both [Powercord](https://Powercord.dev) and [BetterDiscord]().
-It is recommended to use Dream Frame on Discord Canary until `backdrop-filter` is supported on Discord Stable.

 ## Support
 [Join](https://discord.gg/Grya2sa) our Discord server to get support for Dream Frame or you could also join [Black Box](https://discord.gg/TeRQEPb) for support.